 - TOEFL or IELTS scores (non-native English speakers see details below)

 - Three letters of recommendation (at least one from an academic source).
 Recommendation letters must be submitted online through the online application system.

 - Writing sample (at least 15 pages in length)

 All applicants are required to take the General Test of the Graduate Record Examination (GRE).
-Submitted test scores must not be older than five years, and must be from a test taken between December 1, 2015 and December 1, 2020 for Fall 2021 enrollment.
+Test scores are valid for five years (scores must be from no earlier than September 1, 2016 for fall 2022 admission).
 Applicants are, however, advised to take the exam no later than mid-November.
 There is no minimum test score requirement.
 A department code is not required for score submission.